jabrena/spring-boot-user-beans/README.md

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/summary/new_code?id=jabrena_spring-boot-user-beans)

-A visual way to help developers to increase awareness about minimize the number of Beans in memory.
+A visual way to help the developers to increase the awareness about the idea to minimize the number of Beans that they maintain in memory.

 ![](./docs/user-beans2.png)